Different processes and techniques require specific spaces, equipment , materials and technicians.

 Juggling studios is key to my unique style and techniques.
 It gives me thinking time away from the work and if I get stuck I don’t have the pressure of finishing a piece before I can move on.

 I also think it is important to make time to step back and to just really look and question what you are doing.
 I have my own etching press and painting studio too in a rural farmhouse – it’s a wonderful space where where I can pause and think.

-I always have multiple works on the go in a variety of techniques, oil on board paintings and works on paper – sometimes pieces are not touched for months or years but I often look and think about them.
-I often get asked how long a piece has taken and I can be 15 years or more!
+I always have multiple works on the go in a variety of techniques, oil on board paintings and works on paper – sometimes pieces are not touched for months or years but I look and think about them.
+I frequently get asked how long a piece has taken and I can genuinely say, 15 years or more!